FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/18-Publishing to learning platform.md

 When the course is ready to be presented to the learners, it needs to be made visible on the learning platform.
 To make the course visible, in the course setting, the "Course visibility" options needs to be set to "Show".

 ### Indexing the course in the EOSC catalogue
-Making the course visible in the EOSC catalogue!!!!
+The detailed description on adding training resources to the EOSC Marketplace can be found at this [link](https://wiki.eoscfuture.eu/display/PUBLIC/RoP+for+Onboarding+EOSC+Training+Resources+and+EOSC+Marketplace)

 ## Exercise: Adding content to the course on the learning platform

 The goal of this exercise is to describe how to add content to the previously created course on the learning platform.

 ## Key Takeaways and Information for Future Versions